thunderamith25/MARVEL-D-P/README.md

 GD&T, or Geometric Dimensioning and Tolerancing, is a standardized system using symbols on engineering drawings to define and communicate the acceptable variations in the geometry and dimensions of manufactured parts, ensuring they fit and function as intended
 In Fusion 360, GD&T can be applied in 2D drawings using the Tolerance Feature.
 Users can assign geometric tolerances such as:

-1)Form tolerances (Flatness, Straightness, Circularity, Cylindricity) 2)Orientation tolerances (Perpendicularity, Parallelism, Angularity) 3)Location tolerances (Position, Concentricity, Symmetry) 4)Profile tolerances (Profile of a Line, Profile of a Surface) 5)Runout tolerances (Circular Runout, Total Runout)
+1) Form tolerances (Flatness, Straightness, Circularity, Cylindricity)

+2) Orientation tolerances (Perpendicularity, Parallelism, Angularity)

+3) Location tolerances (Position, Concentricity, Symmetry)

+4) Profile tolerances (Profile of a Line, Profile of a Surface)

+5 )Runout tolerances (Circular Runout, Total Runout)
 ![Screenshot 2025-04-03 114306](https://github.com/user-attachments/assets/b00134dc-7cb1-43b0-b24b-173510cb45f1)

 # 6) Introduction to laser engraving